Old Testament: Leaders & Judges

 Approximately 8 references

-Cupbearer to the Persian king Artaxerxes who was appointed governor of Judah (c.
-445 BC).
-Led the rebuilding of Jerusalem's walls in just 52 days despite opposition.
-Instituted social and religious reforms alongside Ezra.
-His book reveals his character through frequent short prayers.
+Cupbearer to the Persian king Artaxerxes, Nehemiah was appointed governor of Judah around 445 BC.
+He rebuilt Jerusalem's walls in just 52 days against fierce opposition, then instituted social and religious reforms alongside Ezra.
+His book is marked by brief, heartfelt prayers scattered throughout — the signature of a man who governed by constant recourse to God.

 Key references: Ezra 2:2, Nehemiah 1:1, Nehemiah 3:16, Nehemiah 7:7, Nehemiah 8:9, Nehemiah 10:2, Nehemiah 12:26, Nehemiah 12:47